Gym Equipment

 6. Hack Squat Machine

 Similar to the leg press, the hack squat allows a person to perform a squat-based exercise whilst supporting the upper body which alleviates pressure on the spine.
-The hack squat is typically touted as a quad developer but, by altering your stance, you can also isolate more of the gluteal muscles.

 To target the glutes, you’d need to place your feet lower down on the footplate.
 This allows for an improved hip extension, which results in more glute activation.